metno/pyaerocom/docs/05_intro_time_handling.rst

 This notebook illustrates how time is handled in the iris module, particularly in the
 `Cube <http://scitools.org.uk/iris/docs/v1.9.0/html/iris/iris/cube.html#iris.cube.Cube>`__
-class, which is the basic data representation object in the *Pyaerocom* ``GriddedData`` class.
-In particular, it emphazises some peculiarities that can lead to complications and finally shows, how *Pyaerocom* circumvents these issues.
+class, which is the basic data representation object in the *pya* ``GriddedData`` class.
+In particular, it emphazises some peculiarities that can lead to complications and finally shows, how *pya* circumvents these issues.
 We shall see, that this does not only reduce the risk of conversion Errors, but even results in a quite significant performance boost when converting from numerical CF timestamps to ``numpy.datetime64`` time stamps.

 Load and some example data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Get and load test data file using the new pyaerocom interface (the underlying datatype of ``GriddedData`` is ``iris.cube.Cube``.
+Get and load test data file using the new pya interface (the underlying datatype of ``GriddedData`` is ``iris.cube.Cube``.

 .. code:: ipython3

-    import pyaerocom
+    import pyaerocom as pya
-    files = pyaerocom.io.testfiles.get()
+    files = pya.io.testfiles.get()

     fpath_ecmwf = files['models']['ecmwf_osuite']
     fpath_aatsr = files['models']['aatsr_su_v4.3']

 .. code:: ipython3

-    data_ecmwf = pyaerocom.GriddedData(fpath_ecmwf, var_name="od550aer", name="ECMWF_OSUITE")
+    data_ecmwf = pya.GriddedData(fpath_ecmwf, var_name="od550aer", name="ECMWF_OSUITE")
-    data_aatsr = pyaerocom.GriddedData(fpath_aatsr, var_name="od550aer", name="AATSR")
+    data_aatsr = pya.GriddedData(fpath_aatsr, var_name="od550aer", name="AATSR")

 .. parsed-literal::